A derived equivalence between cluster equivalent algebras

 Therefore it is interesting to study $\Hom$-finite, 2-Calabi-Yau triangulated categories with cluster-tilting objects in general, and to find new such categories.
 To an acyclic quiver $Q$ and to an element $w$ of the Coxeter group of $Q$, Buan, Iyama, Reiten and Scott have associated in \cite{Bua2} (see also \cite{Gei2}, \cite{Gei4}) a triangulated category $\underline{\Sub}\Lambda_w$ where $\Sub \Lambda_w$ is a subcategory of the category of finite length modules over the preprojective algebra $\Lambda$ associated with $Q$.
 These categories are $\Hom$-finite, 2-Calabi-Yau and have cluster-tilting objects.
 Moreover they generalize the previous categories: If $Q$ is Dynkin and $w$ is the element of maximal length of the Coxeter group, $\underline{\Sub}\Lambda_w$ is equivalent to $\underline{\mod}\Lambda$.
-For any acyclic $Q$ which is not $A_n$ with the linear orientation, if $w$ is $cc$ where $c$ is the Coxeter element associated with the orientation of $Q$ then $\underline{\Sub}\Lambda_w$ is equivalent to the cluster category $\Cc_Q$.
+For any acyclic $Q$ (which is not $A_n$ with the linear orientation), if $w=cc$ where $c$ is the Coxeter element associated with the orientation of $Q$ then $\underline{\Sub}\Lambda_w$ is equivalent to the cluster category $\Cc_Q$.

 More recently cluster categories have been generalized in \cite{Ami3}, replacing the finite dimensional hereditary algebras $kQ$ by finite dimensional algebras $A$ of global dimension $\leq 2$.
-The orbit category $\Dd^b(A)/\SS$ is not triangulated in general.
-Therefore the \emph{generalized cluster category} $\Cc_A$ is defined to be the triangulated hull of the orbit category $\Dd^b(A)/\SS$.
+The orbit category $\Dd^b(A)/\SSS$ is not triangulated in general.
+Therefore the \emph{generalized cluster category} $\Cc_A$ is defined to be the triangulated hull of the orbit category $\Dd^b(A)/\SSS$.
 This construction generalizes again the previous constructions.
-Indeed in \cite{ART} given an acyclic quiver $Q$ and an element $w$ in the Coxeter group, an algebra $\Gamma_w$ of global dimension $\leq 2$ is constructed with a triangle equivalence The algebra $\Gamma_w$ is contructed by using a natural grading on the preprojective algebra $\Lambda$.
-With a very different point of view, it is shown in \cite{AIRT} that for a certain kind of words (containing the \emph{adaptable} words in the sens of \cite{Gei4}), called co-$c$-sortable, where $c$ is a Coxeter element, it is possible to construct a triangle equivalence where $A_w$ is the Auslander algebra of a finite torsion class in $\mod kQ$ naturally associated with the word $w$.
+Indeed in \cite{ART} given an acyclic quiver $Q$ and a reduced expression $\ww$ of an element $w$ in the Coxeter group, an algebra $\Gamma_\ww$ of global dimension $\leq 2$ is constructed with a triangle equivalence The algebra $\Gamma_\ww$ is constructed by using a natural grading on the preprojective algebra $\Lambda$.

+With a very different point of view, it is shown in \cite{Ami3, AIRT} that for a certain kind of words called co-$c$-sortable, where $c$ is a Coxeter element, (containing the \emph{adaptable} words $\ww$ in the sense of \cite{Gei4}), it is possible to construct a triangle equivalence where $A_\ww$ is the Auslander algebra of a finite torsion class in $\mod kQ$ naturally associated with the word $\ww$.